Challenging Foster Farms Slaughterhouse’s Illegal Water Use

 Next Step

-Trial is set for January 2025
+Trial is set to begin January 14, 2025.

 The Animal Legal Defense Fund filed a lawsuit against Foster Poultry Farms (Foster Farms), which operates a large slaughterhouse and chicken processing plant in Livingston, California, for its illegal use of vast quantities of water in violation of the California Constitution.